How to Install a Toilet Flange Extender

-In a typical toilet installation, the floor flange that sits inside the drain opening below the toilet should be flush with the finished floor or up to 1/4 inch above the floor.
-This ensures that the flange makes a watertight seal against the wax ring applied to the horn on the underside of the toilet.
+In a typical toilet installation, the floor flange that sits inside the drain opening below the toilet should be positioned so that its bottom surface rests flush against the finished floor or no more than 1/4 inch above or below the floor.
+This ensures that the flange makes a watertight seal against the wax ring that fits between the drain opening and drain outlet (horn) on the underside of the toilet.

-But if you add new flooring, or if the flange wasn't installed properly to begin with, the flange may sit too far below the flooring level.
+But if you add new flooring up to the edge of the flange, or if the flange wasn't installed properly to begin with, the flange may sit too far below the flooring level.
 Left this way, the toilet may not seal tightly against the drain, creating the potential for leaks around the base of the toilet.
-This is technically a code violation, so it's important to remedy the problem by installing a flange extender.
+This is not only messy but is technically a code violation, so it's important to remedy the problem by installing a flange extender.

 How a Flange Extender Works

 A toilet flange extender fits over the existing flange to raise the drain connection in relation to the surrounding flooring.
 (Plastic flanges typically can't be removed because they're glued to the drain pipe.)
 Some flange extenders are plastic rings that come in various thicknesses.
 Others are very similar to a standard floor flange but have a slightly smaller pipe stub that fits inside the opening of the existing flange.
 Some include a special flange and several plastic spacer rings of different thicknesses to accommodate different flange heights.

 Most extenders are secured by fastening them to the subfloor with screws driven through the holes in the old flange.
 To create a watertight seal, extenders include a rubber gasket or require sealing with caulk when they are installed.

 - Silicone caulk

 - Deep seal wax ring